 "I chose the ATCR program to fill critical gaps in my clinical training and research methods and, following my Biostatistics MS, to enhance my PhD preparation with this essential added expertise.
 Over the course of the program, I have achieved these goals, increasing my understanding and skills through expansive coursework, excellent faculty mentoring, and the inspiring, multi-specialty network of global experts I have connected with here at UCSF.
 In a word, the ATCR program has been transformative to my intellectual, research, and career development."
-Rong Wu, Current ATCR Student
+Rong Wu, ATCR Alum/current MS student

-Applications for the 2026-27 academic year will open on November 3, 2025
+Applications for the 2026-27 academic year are now open.

 Application Guidelines